w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 #### Applying Principle 4 Robust to Non-Web Documents and Software

 In WCAG 2, the Principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
-Principle 4 applies directly as written replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software”.
+Principle 4 can apply directly as written replacing “user agents, including assistive technologies” with “assistive technologies and accessibility features of software”.

 With this substitution, it would read: